ggraca/belts/README.md

 end
 ```

-## Systems
+### Systems
 Lastly, systems!
 Systems are where all game logic happens.

-Each system is initialised once and then called once each frame:
+Each system is initialised once and then called each frame:
 ```ruby
 class FrameCountSystem < BeltsEngine::System
   def start